 Since special learners is an ever-growing important topic, I have discovered the importance of sharing the teaching practices that work in my classroom with other teachers.
-I have presented, and co-presented, workshops for: NYSSMA, NYCDOE, SCMEA, OMEA, NJMEA, CMEA, NYSCAME, MEANYC, PMEA, ABLE Assembly, Balanced Mind, NAfME's National In-Service Conference, NAfME's Western Division Conference, NAfME’s Eastern Division Conference, in additional to to two online webinars for NAfME Academy.
+I have presented, and co-presented, workshops for: NYSSMA, NYCDOE, SCMEA (Suffolk County, NY), OMEA, NJMEA, CMEA, NYSCAME, MEANYC, PMEA, MMEA, ABLE Assembly, Balanced Mind, SCMEA (South Carolina), NAfME's National In-Service Conference, NAfME's Western Division Conference, NAfME’s Eastern Division Conference, in additional to to two online webinars for NAfME Academy.
 I have been asked to present, and co-present, workshops at: NYU, CUNY Brooklyn College, CUNY Queens College, Hofstra University, University of Connecticut and Crane School of Music.

-Lastly, I have had articles published in: International Journal of Humanities and Social Sciences, School Music News, Tempo, Maryland Music Educator, Bluegrass Music News, Windsong Journal, and DARTS Newsletter magazines, in addition to having five articles published on NAfME's blog, Music in a Minuet.
+Lastly, I have had articles published in: International Journal of Humanities and Social Sciences, School Music News, Tempo, Maryland Music Educator, Bluegrass Music News, Windsong Journal, DARTS Newsletter and Music ConstructED magazines, in addition to having five articles published on NAfME's blog, Music in a Minuet.

 It is the diversity of my teaching experience combined with my years of performing which have prepared me for a rewarding career as a music educator.